The Gouffre Berger

 1956 - 1st minus 1000 underground World record at -1122 m

 An international Himalayan-style organization was set up to “prove” the reality of records that some foreigners had doubts about.
-After 380 hours underground (over 15 days) for the top team, the expedition reached the terminal siphon at -1,122 m.
+After 380 hours underground (over 15 days) for the top team, the expedition reached the terminal sump at -1,122 m.

-The Fromagère network The story continues
+The Fromagère system The story continues

 The discoveries are less than 300 metres from the plateau.